jerry81/codeingame/G04-code-royale/wood1/strategy.md

 - trial run with existing code

 1.  incorporate mines
-  - setup the data structures
+  - setup the data structures - done
-  - build order - 2 mines, archer, mine, tower, knight
+  - build order - archer, 2 mines, knight, tower, 1 mine
   - test how long it takes to upgrade a mine fully